 The bill establishes regulations for detached accessory dwelling units (ADUs) outside urban growth areas in Washington State.
 It allows counties to permit these units under specific conditions, including limitations on the number of units per parcel, compliance with water supply and sewage system requirements, and restrictions on the size of the units, which cannot exceed 1,296 square feet.
 Additionally, the bill mandates that the detached ADUs must share a driveway with the principal unit and be located within a certain distance from it.
-If the ADU is used as a short-term rental, the primary unit must be owner-occupied.
-Counties are also required to track and report the number of ADU permits issued and update their comprehensive land use plans accordingly.
+Other stipulations include metering water withdrawals, ensuring the primary unit is owner-occupied if the ADU is used as a short-term rental, and prohibiting construction in designated forestland.

 Statutes affected: